herumi/bls/readme.md

 // use the latest eth2.0 spec
 blsSetETHmode(BLS_ETH_MODE_LATEST);
 ```
+Remark:
-Remark: `blsInit` and some functions which modify global settings such as `blsSetETHmode` are NOT thread-safe.
+- `blsInit` and some functions which modify global settings such as `blsSetETHmode` are NOT thread-safe.
 The other functions are all thread-safe.
+- `blsSetETHmode` is available for only `BLS_ETH=1` mode.

 ### KeyGen